How to Create Effective Scenes and Chapters in Your Novel

 “In fiction, a scene is a unit of drama.
 A sequel is what follows; an aftermath.
 Together, scene and sequel provide the building blocks of plot for short stories, novels, and other forms of fiction.”

 Scenes are indispensable when writing a novel.
 A novel is lengthy, about 80,000-130,000 words.
 Scenes are usually only 400-500 words long.
-You can easily edit a scene rather than editing the whole manuscript at once, which makes editing more manageable.
+You can easily edit a scene rather than editing the whole manuscript, which makes editing more manageable.
 During the editing process, you can check for structure, flow, characters, and plot holes.
-You can also break up one scene into two or more scenes if you want the editing process even more simplified.
-Don’t worry about making your scenes too short because you can always make them one again when the work is done.
-Easy.
+You can also break up one scene into two or more scenes if you want the editing process to be even more simplified.

 Scenes in plays are similar to scenes in novels.
 If you write a short section in which something significant happens in a single setting, then it is a scene.
 The scene directly affects what happens later.
 “What happens later” is the sequel.
 Here is a good article on how to write perfect scenes.